marianamg07/dream_challenge_/README.md

 - Quitéria Pinheiro, Pg45968

 **Dataset used in this project** : " Novozymes Enzyme Stability Prediction ", a dataset to help identify the thermostable mutations in enzymes.
 Available at  https://www.kaggle.com/competitions/novozymes-enzyme-stability-prediction .

+** Files *
+- The .csv files are the datasets used in this analysis.
+- The .ipynb file is the notebook in which we worked on.